kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Screenshot below show istio proxy resource consumption during test, bytes transferred during the test execution time increased from around 10KB/s to 300KB/s in peak time.
+Fig. 6 below, show istio proxy resource consumption, bytes transferred during the test execution time increased from around 10KB/s to 300KB/s in the peak time.

-Memory consumption of istio proxy increased from 61MB to 68.7 MB in peak time, on CPU consumption side, before test started was 0.100 in peak time the value increased to around 0.170.
+Memory consumption of istio proxy increased from 61MB to 68.7 MB in the peak time, on CPU consumption side, before test started was 0.100 in the peak time the value increased to around 0.170.

 Although resource consumption during test execution increased, there are no considerable resource consumption observed.